+H. TARRANT COUNTY HOMELESS COALITION- Fifty vouchers are set aside for persons who are homeless and are on the Tarrant County Homeless Coalition (TCHC) Continuum of Care Coordinated Entry List.
+Referrals must be made by TCHC in accordance with provisions outlined in a Memorandum of Agreement between FWHS and TCHC.

+I. PERMAMENT SUPPORTIVE HOUSING "MOVE-UP"- One hundred fifty vouchers will be set aside for individuals or families moving up from a local Continuum of Care Permanent Supportive Housing Program.
+Referred applicants must meet self-sufficiency criteria established by FWHS and certified by their supportive services representative.

+J. NON-ELDERLY PERSONS WITH DISABILITIES- A preference will be given to non-elderly persons with disabilities who are transitioning out of institutional and other segregated settings, currently experiencing homelessness, or previously experienced homelessness and currently a client in a permanent supportive housing or rapid rehousing project.

-- F. HOMELESS WORK TRAINING PREFERENCE Ten vouchers are set aside for homeless persons referred through the Texas Workforce Solutions special employment program, Project WISH, for the homeless.
-Applicants must be referred in accordance with provisions outlined in a Memorandum of Understanding with FWHS and Texas Workforce Solutions. - G. PERMANENT SUPPORTIVE HOUSING "MOVE UP" PREFERENCE 150 vouchers will be set aside for individuals or families moving up from a local Continuum of Care Permanent Supportive Housing program. - H. MHMR OF TARRANT COUNTY 40 vouchers are set aside for homeless persons with mental illnesses who are referred by MHMR of Tarrant County.
-39 of the vouchers are used for "Project 19", and one is used for "Mothers in Transition", a program for pregnant homeless mothers or homeless mothers with infants.
-Applicants must be referred by MHMR in accordance with provisions outlined in a Memorandum of Agreement between FWHS and MHMR of Tarrant County. - I. HOMELESS FAMILIES WITH CHILDREN 20 vouchers are set aside for homeless families with children in the Fort Worth Independent School District.
-Applicants must be referred by the Fort Worth Independent School District in accordance with provisions outlined in a Memorandum of Agreement between FWHS and FWISD. - J. LOCAL PREFERENCE INELIGIBILITY An applicant may not claim a local preference for a housing voucher housing application if the family failed to complete their recertification requirements, moved without notice, owes money under any subsidized housing program, or left a previous tenancy under a housing voucher program in violation of the family obligations.
+- LOCAL PREFERENCE INELIGIBILITY An applicant may not claim a local preference for a housing voucher housing application if the family failed to complete their recertification requirements, moved without notice, owes money under any subsidized housing program, or left a previous tenancy under a housing voucher program in violation of the family obligations.
 These obligations include, but are not limited to: - 1.
 Property unit failing HQS requirements due to tenant related damages or non-payment of utilities; - 2.
 Failure to meet tenant rent obligations; - 3.
 Failure to supply information requested by FWHS to resolve any questionable circumstances regarding previous tenancy and termination; - 4.
 Failure to provide required documentation to support preference claim.